Skip to Content

 The summer months bring the salmon runs.
 Sockeye salmon run in early August, and you may hit the tail end of King salmon season.

 Coho salmon are the most prevalent species this month.
-If you’re an avid angler, get a license, rent fishing gear, and try your luck on the Stedman Bridge in Ketchikan.
+Get a license, rent fishing gear, and try your luck on the Stedman Bridge in Ketchikan.

 Dall sheep may be spotted on higher peaks in Tracy Arm Fjord or Juneau if you take the Roberts Tramway.

 During a glacier viewing day, harbor seals often grace the icebergs near a glacier terminus.
-So, whether you cruise to Hubbard Glacier, Glacier Bay, or Tracy Arm Fjord, keep your eyes peeled for those black dots in the bergy bits.
+So, whether cruising to Hubbard Glacier, Glacier Bay, or Tracy Arm Fjord, look for those black dots in the bergy bits.
 What looks like a dark piece of ice might actually be a harbor seal.

 Bald eagle from the Bering Sea Crab Fishermen's Tour in Ketchikan